-Entry criteria varies depending on the framework you are studying and the needs of the employer, but a good level of secondary education is expected and many employers expect you to have maths and English GCSE at a C grade or above.
+Entry criteria varies depending on the pathway you are studying and the needs of the employer, but a good level of secondary education is expected and many employers expect you to have maths and English GCSE at a C grade or above.

 Employers also look for skills like motivation, good interpersonal skills, good communication skills, teamwork and a willingness to learn and will set their own specifications depending on the role.
 It may be you don't feel you are ready for an apprenticeship and might benefit from a Traineeship first.

-L4 Higher Apprenticeship in Engineering Manufacture (Craft and Technician)
+L4 Higher Apprenticeship in Manufacturing Engineering

 Apprentices achieve either of the following NVQ's: